Five Disney Hacks to save you time, money, and spare you some stress!

 Just Say No to Saturday!

 Avoid MK on Saturday if you can help it.
-We typically planned all our visits to the parks around the great touring advice of numerous websites.
+We typically planned all our visits to the parks around the great touring advice of numerous websites and podcasters.
 As a homeschooling family we had that luxury.
-I pored over various sites comparing them to one another, looking over historic crowd calendars, as well as listening to the advice of several podcasters, before choosing our dates.
-Generally speaking, unless we were there for a convention for which I had no control over our dates, we limited our visits to lowest park crowd times.
+Unless we were there for a convention and I had no control over our dates, we limited our visits to lowest park crowd times.

 I can say with complete confidence that it didn’t matter if it was a slow week or a busy week, Saturday at Magic Kingdom was never pleasant for us.
 We had some of the lowest park crowds we had ever experienced on our September 2016 visit to Walt Disney World, but I made the mistake of trying to go to the Magic Kingdom on a Saturday and it was a stressful event.
 I’m not saying it can’t be done, but if you can at all avoid it, I recommend it.
 In our experience, Hollywood Studios was generally the best Saturday park.
 If your schedule allows it, designate Saturday as resort day and enjoy all the great things your resort offers.
 If you are off site, take a pool day and book a character meal or a special dinner on Saturday.
 There are so many great things to do at Disney World that avoiding the crowds on Saturday can be a nice change of pace and enhance your overall experience.